Which Versus That

 Examples of restrictive and non-restrictive sentences

-The correct forms of the sentences provided above are the following:
+The correct forms of the sentences provided above are:

 "The studies that previously showed oysters are unfit to eat proved incorrect."